RocketRace/viiru/README.md

-# viiru - terminal editor for scratch blocks
+# viiru - terminal editor for Scratch

+Bringing the beloved and intuitive graphical programming language to a text-based and unnatural medium!

 (demo video here)

+(Terribly sorry for the flickering!)

 ## How to run